 Another important aspect is their micronutrient ratio.
 Vitamins and minerals are essential for maintaining good health and wellbeing.
 Variety is key – the more micronutrients, the better.
 If your meal replacement shake provides low amounts of your Daily Values for vitamins and minerals in a single serving, you’ll need to pack in a lot more nutrients in the meals you consume around this.

-What about other ingredients?
-The best meal replacement shakes are made out of multiple high quality foods, without the use of artificial sweeteners, preservatives, colorings and flavorings.
 Avoid products that use corn syrup, hydrogenated oils and peculiar-sounding elements – you should be able to recognize most of the items on the ingredient list.
 The best meal replacement shakes also contain many functional ingredients that may ease your digestion and bring additional health benefits, such as probiotics, prebiotics and digestive enzymes.

-The benefits of using meal replacement shakes
+What are the benefits of using a meal replacement shake?

 Fast-paced, modern lifestyles place extreme demands on our schedules, often limiting our ability to cook from scratch and enjoy a meal in the comfort of our home.
 Although following a healthy, balanced diet is always the best way to get all your necessary nutrients, it’s not always feasible or convenient to do so.
 That’s where the meal replacement shakes step in.